microsoft/playwright/docs/troubleshooting.md

 properly in some cases (e.g. in Docker).

-## Code Transpilation Issues
+## Code transpilation issues

 If you are using a JavaScript transpiler like babel or TypeScript, calling `evaluate()` with an async function might not work.
 This is because while `playwright` uses `Function.prototype.toString()` to serialize functions while transpilers could be changing the output code in such a way it's incompatible with `playwright`.

-Some workarounds to this problem would be to instruct the transpiler not to mess up with the code, for example, configure TypeScript to use latest ecma version (`"target": "es2018"`).
+Some workarounds to this problem would be to instruct the transpiler not to mess up with the code, for example, configure TypeScript to use latest ECMAScript version (`"target": "es2018"`).
 Another workaround could be using string templates instead of functions:

 ```js
 await page.evaluate(`(async() => {